-The Maldivian tuna fishery comprises of four components; pole-and-line, handline, longlining and trolling.
-The most important is the traditional liveabait pole-and-line fishery.
+The Maldivian tuna fishery comprises of four main components; pole-and-line, handline, longlining and trolling.
+The most important is still the traditional liveabait pole-and-line fishery.
 The fishery was certified by the Marine Stewardship Council (MSC) in November 2012.
-The main target species is skipjack tuna (Katsuwonus pelamis), but small amounts (~15-17%) of juvenile yellowfin tuna (Thunnus albacares) are also caught in the fishery of which about 5-10% is bigeye tuna (Thunnus obesus).
-Handline fishery is still expanding and targets surface dwelling large yellowfin tuna (> 70 cm FL).
+The main target species is skipjack tuna (Katsuwonus pelamis), but small amounts of juvenile yellowfin tuna (Thunnus albacares) are also caught in the fishery of which about 5-10% is bigeye tuna (Thunnus obesus).
+Handline fishery is still expanding which targets surface dwelling large yellowfin tuna (> 70 cm FL).
 A Maldivian longline fishery is being developed following the termination of the licensing scheme for foreign longliners in 2010.
 Trolling fishery is minor and targets mainly neritic species of kawakawa (Euthynnus affinis) and frigate tuna (Auxis thazard), but occasionally also catches skipjack and yellowfin tuna.

-Catches of skipjack registered an increases in 2013 following declining catches from an all-time high of around 140,000 t in 2006.
+Catches of skipjack registered a slight drop in 2014 relative to level of 2013.
 Recent catches have been of the order of 60,000 - 75,000 t, still much less recorded catch in 2006.
-Caches of yellowfin are increasing, due to the growing handline fishery.
+Caches of yellowfin are increasing, due to the growing handline fishery which targets large yellowfin.
 No specialized vessel is required for handline fishing hence many pole-and-line vessels now carry both sets of gears and switch target fishery and gear depending on fishing opportunities.
-Many also practice multi-day switching them opportunistically.
+Many also practice multi-day fishing switching them opportunistically.
 Most recent catches of the yellowfin are around 50,000 t and about 60% of the catch is from handline fishery.

-The national data collection was based on an enumeration system, which is now replaced by a modern logbook data collection system.
+The national data collection was based on complete enumeration system, which is now replaced by a modern logbook data collection system.
 A web-enabled database will become online by the end of this year to allow compilation and processing of catch and effort data.
 The web-enabled database will also be used to record tuna purchases by the exporters.
 The database when fully functional will help maintain records of active fishing vessel and fishing licenses.

-Maldives is taking lead in skipjack management strategy evaluation (MSE) work that would allow revising interim reference points and help develop harvest controls rules for skipjack and other tropical species.
+Maldives is taking lead in skipjack management strategy evaluation (MSE) work that would allow setting of stock reference points and help develop harvest controls rules for skipjack and other tropical species.
 The work is being done in close collaboration with the Working Party on Methods group supervised by an MSE Advisory Committee set up for the purpose.
 Its progress is regularly reported to the Secretariat.